 But today we noticed something weird.

 A customer called us about a problem he experienced, so we wanted to be sure our test user was also experiencing the same issue.
-So we wanted to log in with our test user to check it out ourselves.
+So, we logged in with our test user to check it out ourselves.

 But after logging in with our credentials, we ended up with this nice remote desktop screen.
 It hung on the famous “Configuring Remote Session”